BeanGreen247/Debian_10_Proprietary_NVIDIA_Driver_Install_Guide/README.md

 ```
 If you see a black screen just press **CTRL+ALT+F1** and type
 ```
-sudo systemctl set-default multi-user.target
+sudo apt install initramfs-tools sudo systemctl set-default multi-user.target
 ```

+**NOTE: If it says that it will remove dracut its fine let it remove it**

 Use this command next
 ```
 sudo update-initramfs -u